paulsaswata/adsbexchange_virtualradar_json/README.md

 # adsbexchange_virtualradar_json

+##### NOTICE

+ 09/12/2019 -- ADSBEXCHANGE.COM may not currently be allowing free usage of the API without a key.

 ##### Functionality

  This code can be used to get ADS-B data from adsbexchange.com using Virtual Radar Server's AircraftList.json format.